 NOTE: Registration for the event is compulsory; please book to ensure a space.
-This event will be filmed and recordings will be made available on YouTube.
+This event will be livestreamed.
+Prior registration is required and livestreaming details will be sent to all registered livestream attendees shortly before the event.
+Recordings will also be made available on YouTube after the event.

 In this Turing Lecture, Chief Scientific Advisor for National Security Anthony Finkelstein will present the technological challenges faced by defence and security in the UK, and discuss how government plans to overcome the obstacles presented by the application of data science in this sector.
 This talk will be followed by Alan Turing Institute Faculty Fellow Professor Jon Crowcroft (University of Cambridge), who will address the complications that arise from system designs, and explain how The Alan Turing Institute and its collaborators are beginning to approach them.